 NOLAN SMOCK

-NORTH DALLAS; or, Three Weeks With A CyberShot in the Silicon Prairie (2018) is an homage to my favorite photo art books like The New West, The Transportation of Place, My Life in Politics, and Sleeping on the Mississippi, as well as more strictly documentary books like Dallas: The Deciding Years and Views in Texas: 1895-1896.
+NORTH DALLAS; or, Three Weeks With A CyberShot in the Silicon Prairie (2018) is inspired by art photo books like The New West or American Prospects, as well as more strictly documentary photo books like Dallas: The Deciding Years and Views in Texas: 1895-1896.

-While those works were made with large-format cameras over long periods of time, this project was made under three weeks with a Sony Cybershot from 2003.
-That digital camera’s small sensor size acted as a contrast to the images that influenced me, although that difference is nearly cancelled out by a larger-than-life Texas.
+Where those books were filled with large-format photographs taken over extended periods of time, this project was shot in under three weeks with a 2003 Sony CyberShot.
+The digital camera's small sensor size is a stark contrast to the size and resolution of the images that inspired me—a contrast somewhat outsized by the scale and spectacle of Dallas itself.

 A photobook maquette was made (see above) with a much longer essay but the book remains unpublished.